isomerpages/moe-bendemeersec/_for-parents/Sec 1 Registration 2023/Appeal for Transfer of School.md

 #### **B. Appeal for Transfer to Bendemeer Secondary School**

-Please complete the following form (https://go.gov.sg/transfertobdms) by **12pm on 27 December 2021.**
+Please complete the following form (https://go.gov.sg/transfertobdms) by **12pm on 27 December 2022.**

 Note:  If you are seeking a transfer due to other reasons, you may approach the school of choice directly.
 It’s important to keep the following in mind:
-Your child’s PSLE aggregate score should meet the school’s cut-off point of the posting year.
+* Your child’s PSLE score should meet the school’s cut-off point of the posting year.
-Your child should meet the school’s admission criteria.
+* Your child should meet the school’s admission criteria.
-The school must have available vacancies.
+* The school must have available vacancies.